Thank you all for the generous support in the completion of these projects!

 We want to thank all those that made this project possible including the Sandwich Conservation Commission, the Alfred Quimby Fund, and many area residents who have provided strong support for the project.

-Landmark Newfound Lake Property Conserved: Sugarloaf — Goose Pond Conservation Area
+Landmark Newfound Lake Property Conserved: Sugarloaf Ridge— Goose Pond Conservation Area

 The Lakes Region Conservation Trust (LRCT) and the Newfound Lakes Region Association (NLRA) are proud to announce the permanent conservation of 400 magnificent acres in Alexandria overlooking Newfound Lake and encompassing the landmark ridgelines of Big and Little Sugarloaf and much of the shoreline of pristine Goose Pond.

-The Newfound Region’s most recent conservation success, to be named the Sugarloaf – Goose Pond Conservation Area, was donated to the Lakes Region Conservation Trust this September.
-The Newfound Lake Region Association will hold a conservation easement on the land.
+The Newfound Region’s most recent conservation success, to be named the Sugarloaf Ridge – Goose Pond Conservation Area, was donated to the Lakes Region Conservation Trust in September 2014, and the Newfound Lake Region Association holds a conservation easement on the land.

 LRCT President Don Berry and NLRA Executive Director Boyd Smith said that conservation of this property has long been a Newfound vision and priority, and that it has been accomplished because of the extraordinary generosity of two exceptional donors, Chris Keppelman and Andy McLane, both of Bridgewater, who made it possible to acquire the property for conservation.